 You can also use social media videos to tell stories that your customers can relate to.
 The story should be centred around your brand and/or your products and services or relevant to them in some way or another.
 You could showcase client stories or stories of industry influencers, for instance.

-An excellent example is how Mailchimp has created an animated video series on relatable stories called “Outer Monologue.”
+An excellent example is how Mailchimp has created an animated video on relatable stories called “A Collection for the Curious”.
 While they air the series on their site, they create bite-sized teaser videos for social media.

 These social media video ideas can help you come up with brilliant and fresh content ideas for your social media strategy.
 Make the most of the examples and tips above to strengthen your social media marketing efforts and engage your audience.